Fall 2025 Returning Student Housing Selection

 Commonly Asked Questions

-What if I want to live in my current room next year?
+What if I want to live in the same room next year?

-No, if you reserve your room, you cannot participate in the housing lottery in any way.
-If you reserve your room, you cannot ‘pull’ other students.
+No. If you reserve your room, you cannot participate in the Housing Lottery in any way.
+This also means you cannot "pull" other students into a different room.

-A select number of suites and rooms are reserved for new and transfer students for next year.
-These suites will be blocked off during both room reservation and housing lottery.
-If you live in one of these suites/rooms, you will need to select a different room during housing lottery.
+Some suites and rooms are reserved for new and transfer students for the next academic year.
+These suites will be blocked off during both the Room Reservation and Housing Lottery If you currently live in one of these suites, you will need to select a different room during the Housing Lottery.

 Why do I have this lottery number?